randyansari/Sistem-Pakar-Diagnosa-Penyakit-Kusta-dengan-Metode-Forward-Chaining/README.md

 # Sistem-Pakar-Diagnosa-Penyakit-Kusta-dengan-Metode-Forward-Chaining

 This is my final project in the artificial intelligence course that I took when I studied Mathematics at Universitas Airlangga.
+This final project is about applying one of the methods/algorithms in expert systems, namely the forward chaining method.
+This method is applied to detect and diagnose patient complaints related to symptoms that may be experienced by leprosy patients.
+With the application of this method, it is expected to diagnose leprosy more accurately.
+This project is based on a website in which a number of questions related to the symptoms experienced will be given so that it is expected to be easily accessed and used by patients.